nyacly/runyoro-llm-data-pipeline/README.md

 3.  **Install Python Dependencies**: In a new code cell:
     ```python
     !pip install -r requirements.txt
+    !python3 setup_env.py
     ```
+    Running this script in Colab uninstalls TensorFlow and reinstalls compatible versions of PyTorch and Transformers, preventing CUDA library registration errors.
 4.  **Install System Dependencies**: Colab usually has `ffmpeg` pre-installed.
 For `poppler` and `tesseract`, you might need to install them via `apt-get`:
     ```python
     !sudo apt-get update